-Pupils are marked present if they are in the academy when the register is taken. (/ = morning session \ = afternoon session.)
-If a pupil leaves the academy premises after registration, they are still counted as present for statistical purposes.
+- Pupils are marked present if they are in the academy when the register is taken. (/ = morning session \ = afternoon session.)
+If a pupil leaves the academy premises after registration, they are still counted as present for statistical purposes. - 12.2 Secondary children can arrive at 9am in exceptional circumstances.
+Free breakfast is provided to all students upon arrival.

-12.2 Morning registration
+12.3 Morning registration

-- Pupils are expected to be in school at in good time for the start of the morning register, this means they should arrive at school at least 5 minutes before the register is taken. - The morning register is taken at 9am on both sites on each school day.
+- Pupils are expected to be in school at in good time for the start of the morning register, this means they should arrive at school at least 5 minutes before the register is taken. - The morning register is taken at 9am (Primary) and 9.30am (Secondary) on each school day.

-12.3 Afternoon registration
+12.4 Afternoon registration

-• The afternoon register is taken at 12.30 pm on both sites on each school day.
-This is after lunch.
+• The afternoon register is taken at 12 pm (Primary) and 1pm (Secondary) on each school day.

-12.4 Late arrival
+12.5 Late arrival